New Year is coming. Where are you headed?

 3) The art of tidying up.
 Make a list of all the things that are on your mental to-do list.
 Promises unfulfilled (promised to see that film with your friend?), resolutions unmet (did you say that you’ll learn a ...?), childhood dreams (“I will be a ...”), promises to read that book, visit that exhibition, clean that drawer, bake those cookies...

 Instead of adding more resolutions, start erasing tasks that have outlived their time, have been accomplished, or aren't relevant anymore.
 You’ll keep your stress under control and feel more accomplished.
 Afterward, take a deep breath and see how it feels.
-We promise, cleaning up your list will be highly therapeutic.
+We promise that cleaning up your list will be highly therapeutic.

 Fact: There is a 40% productivity loss due to multitasking.
 (Source: Journal of Experimental Psychology)